4dn-dcic/fish_omics_format/docs/source/rna.rst

 RNA Spot Data table
 ===================

-Requirement level: conditionally required
+Requirement level: optional
+Recommended: Yes

 Summary
 -------
-This table is used to store and share the results of RNA FISH-omics experiments and it is **conditionally required** in the case RNA data was collected as part of this experiment.
+This table is optionally used to store and share RNA Spot data that was collected as part of this experiment.

 Each row represents a detected RNA bright Spot and corresponds to the location of a specific RNA transcript.

 At a minimum, one needs to know the **RNA_Spot_ID**, the **X**, **Y**, **Z** coordinates of each